Angie Culler-Matthews, Wholesale Food Safety Director

 Honey

 Honey produced in South Carolina and sold to the public must be properly labeled in accordance with the Fair Packaging and Labeling Act.
-Honey sold to or at roadside markets, convenience stores, health food stores, etc., must come from a registered and approved source.
-Honey house requirements include cleanable walls and floors, approved water sources, shatterproof lighting, clean utensils and equipment, sinks, proper drainage, SC Department of Health and Environmental Control (DHEC) approved septic or sewer system.
+Honey sold to convenience stores, health food stores, etc., must come from a registered and approved source.
+Honey house requirements include cleanable walls and floors, approved water sources, shatterproof lighting, clean utensils and equipment, sinks, proper drainage, SC Department of Environmental Services (SCDES) approved septic or sewer system.
 See the Food Processing Establishment Guide.

 View the Honey Sales Quick Guide for more information on how to legally sell honey.

-If you ONLY sell your honey directly to the end consumer (ie. farmers markets and other direct-to-consumer markets) and produce no more than 400 gallons (4,800 lbs.), you can apply for registration and inspection exemption.
+If you ONLY sell your honey directly to the end consumer (ie. farmers markets and other direct-to-consumer markets) and produce no more than 400 gallons (4,800 lbs.), you can apply for exemption from registration and inspection.

 Note: Honey sold to the public must be labeled properly, even if you apply for an exemption.